-Option Description Security Predicate Add a security predicate if you'd like to apply row-level security on the dataset.
+Option Description Refer to External Data Format Reference for information about external data files and metadata files.
+Add Metadata File (JSON) Specify a metadata file if you'd like to redefine the structure of the external data file.
+If you upload a new metadata file, you must also upload the corresponding external data file.
+Refer to External Data Format Reference for information about metadata files.
+Security Predicate Add a security predicate if you'd like to apply row-level security on the dataset.
 For information about predicates, see Row-Level Security for Datasets.

-4. If you uploaded a new .csv file, click Preview Data to view and change the required metadata attributes.
-You can change the optional metadata later.

-Note: The Preview Data button is disabled if you uploaded your own metadata file.
+- 4. If you uploaded a new .csv file, click Preview Data to view and change the required metadata attributes.
+You can change the optional metadata later. - Note: The Preview Data button is disabled if you uploaded your own metadata file.